connectomicslab/connectomemapper3/docs/contributing.rst

 III.
 Enhance portability by freezing the computing environment with all software dependencies installed, through the adoption of the BIDS App framework relying on light software container technologies.

 IV.
-Enhance inter-operability by working with datasets structured following the Brain Imaging Data Structure structured dataset.
+Enhance interoperability by working with datasets structured following the Brain Imaging Data Structure structured dataset.

 Further development, typically additions of other tools and configuration options should go in this direction.